UbiquityRobotics/speech_commands/README.md

 ## Startup

-On each Loki bringup:
-* Set up the RasPi2 serial port:

-        sudo mgetty -s 115200 /dev/ttyAMA0
-* Hit the reset switch on the Loki near the green leds and then launch the ros-arduino bridge:

-        roslaunch ros_arduino_python arduino.launch
+Each time you wish to start using speech commands:

-* Launch the rosbridge_server: (Refer to  http://wiki.ros.org/rosbridge_suite/Tutorials/RunningRosbridge)
+* Launch the rosbridge_server on the robot: (Refer to  http://wiki.ros.org/rosbridge_suite/Tutorials/RunningRosbridge)

         roslaunch rosbridge_server rosbridge_websocket.launch.
-* Run the tf2_web_republisher
+* Run the tf2_web_republisher on the robot:

         rosrun tf2_web_republisher tf2_web_republisher
 * In the Chrome browser on your laptop or Android phone, load the speechcommands.html page, using https with the robot's url.